kaskada-ai/kaskada/python/docs/source/examples/index.md

 The [Bluesky Firehose example](./bluesky.md) shows how to read and aggregate messages from the Bluesky firehose.
 This demonstrates how to use Kaskada to connect in real-time and parse messages as part of the query.

+The [De-Duplication](./deduplication.ipynb) shows how to use Kaskada to automatically de-duplicate data coming from multiple sources.

 ```{toctree}
 :hidden:
 :maxdepth: 2